FAQs

 What form of payment do you accept?

-We accept cash, checks, health savings account cards and credit cards (mastercard American Express, and visa).
+We accept cash, checks, health savings account cards and credit cards (Mastercard American Express, and Visa).

 Can you prescribe medicine?

-How often do we meet?
+How often do we meet for therapy?

 We recommend for almost all clients that we meet weekly to begin with and then we may choose to decrease frequency with time.
 We can discuss this for your personal situation and goals.

-How long is a session?
+How long is a therapy session?

-60 minutes unless your insurance company deems otherwise
+60 minutes unless your insurance company deems otherwise.

 We will initially ask why you have decided to come to therapy, what you are hoping to work through and what your goals are for our work together.
 We will also ask for some information about your family in the form of a genogram which is like a family tree.
 This will help your therapist to get to know you better and to have a greater understanding of the influences in your life.
 Your therapist will ask you if you have any questions for them and then the two of you will decide how to move forward.